 In fact, by sitting and working through complex problems, you will rebuild your brain’s ability to focus.
-As a result, your short-term memory (aka working memory) will get better –, and your employer will love that!
+As a result, your short-term memory (aka working memory) will improve –and your employer will love that!

-And because your brain won’t constantly try to catch up with you, you won’t feel as stressed.
+And because your brain won’t constantly be trying to catch up with you, you won’t feel as stressed.
 Instead, you’ll like what you’re doing again.
-Or at least be able to hone in on what you don’t like much more quickly.
+Or at least hone in on what you don’t like much more easily.

 How to Start Single-Tasking

 This includes your phone and unrelated open browser tabs.
 Even if you think you’re not distracted by them, notifications pull your attention, no matter how briefly.
 And merely having them there, shifts your focus.

 Use a Timer

 To spend eight hours single-tasking right out of the gate is a lot to ask.
 Instead, start with something like five minutes and build up.
 Think of the Pomodoro technique of spending 25 minutes focused on one thing with a five-minute break.
 You may find you’re still pushed into multitasking for at least part of the day.
 Find a balance between single-tasking and multitasking that works for you and your work situation.